Severe Weather Statement issued for Santa Rosa by NWS - News Break

 Severe Weather Statement issued for Santa Rosa by NWS

-Effective: 2021-06-25 10:00:00 EDT Expires: 2021-06-25 10:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-06-24 14:46:00 EDT Expires: 2021-06-24 15:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Continuous cloud to ground lightning is occurring with this storm.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Santa Rosa A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 215 PM CDT FOR SOUTHEASTERN SANTA ROSA COUNTY At 205 PM CDT, a severe thunderstorm was located 4 miles south of Bagdad, moving west at 15 mph.
+Target Area: Santa Rosa A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 215 PM CDT FOR SOUTHEASTERN SANTA ROSA COUNTY At 145 PM CDT, a severe thunderstorm was located 5 miles southeast of Bagdad, moving west at 10 mph.
 HAZARD...60 mph wind gusts and penny size hail.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Bagdad.
+Locations impacted include Gulf Breeze, Bagdad, Oriole Beach, Navarre, Navarre Beach and Pensacola Beach.
 HAIL...0.75IN WIND...60MPHalerts.weather.gov

 Comments / 0